pinecoders/pinecoders.github.io/resources/README.md

 [Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.

-[PuppyTherapy (Medium)](https://medium.com/@PuppyTherapy): This is the Medium account of a user on TradingView and a Pinescripter by the same name.
+[PuppyTherapy (Medium)](https://medium.com/@PuppyTherapy): This is the Medium account of a TradingView user by the same name.
 You may have used or seen his APEX indicators.

 [CryptoNTez (Medium)](https://medium.com/@CryptoNTez): Has a few Pine-related articles.